 Let's Get Started

 - When you look at the abacus, you immediately notice it has rows of four beads beneath a dividing bar.
-Above the bar, you will see that there are rows of only one bead.
-To begin, we must make sure the rows of beads are pushed away from the dividing bar as far as they can go.
+Above the bar, you will see rows of only one bead.
+To begin, we must ensure the rows of beads are pushed away from the dividing bar as far as they can.
 This gives us the value of zero.
 We say the abacus is “resting at zero.”
 The picture at the beginning of the article shows an abacus “at rest.

 - For example, if you push the four beads on the first row up to the dividing bar, you have “placed” the number 4 on the abacus.
 Now, bring the abacus to rest.

 - Now, if you push the four beads on the second row up to the bar, you have “placed” 40 on the abacus.
 It continues in this manner.
 Now, bring the abacus to rest.

 - In addition, above the dividing bar, the numbers indicate 5 in varying values.
 For instance, pull down the bead in the first row to the dividing bar.
 You have placed five on the abacus.
 Now, bring the abacus to rest.
 Now, pull down the bead above the dividing bar on the second row.
 You have placed 50 on the abacus.
 Bring the abacus to rest.